sergey-novikov-ivr/Cisco_CVP_XML_Path_Evaluator_Module/README.md

 ## Introduction

-The XML Path Evaluator Module is a custom component for Cisco Call Studio, serving as a dynamic tool for handling and manipulating XML data during call processing
+The XML Path Evaluator Module is a custom component for Cisco Call Studio, offering dynamic XML data handling and manipulation capabilities.
+It enables the processing of both static and dynamic XML documents using [XPath](https://en.wikipedia.org/wiki/XPath) expressions, enhancing call processing efficiency.

 ## Prerequisites